 You must update several environment variables before you can compile and run OpenVINO toolkit applications.
 Run the following script to temporarily set the environment variables:

 **(Optional)** The OpenVINO environment variables are removed when you close the shell.
 As an option, you can permanently set the environment variables as follows:

 To test your change, open a new terminal.
 You will see the following:

-Continue to the next section to add USB rules for Intel® Neural Compute Stick 2 devices.
+Add USB Rules for an Intel® Neural Compute Stick 2 device¶

 .bashrcto permanently set the environment variables, run